signorello/P4-edu_wiki/Project-Ideas.md

 **Title:** Online P4 Tutorial

 **Description:** Create an online P4 tutorial, based on existing P4 materials, that will provide through a web interface the ability to compile P4 programs and run bmv2 simulations.
 The code will be compiled and run on a backend server.
+Preferably, feedback will be returned to the student / user, such as syntax error highlighting, correction walk-through.

 **Expected Outcome:** A website running the P4 tutorial online